fac20/Week3-ToDoList-DFJL/README.md

 We used a test-helpers.js file which we took from previous workshops.
 -- insert image of the tests in console --

-## Bugs and improvements / To do :bug:
+## Bugs and improvements already made
 - Change file path to show the delete button :white_check_mark:
 - Make form on mobile cleaner :white_check_mark:
 - Refactor code :white_check_mark:
-- Increase checkbox size on mobile :white_check_mark:
 - Change some of our units to rem in the css :white_check_mark:
 - Updated READme :white_check_mark:

+## To do :bug:
+- Increase checkbox size on mobile

 ## Stretch goals :runner:
 - Hamburger menu for input form